-Edvard Munch (1863-1944), From Saxegårdsgate (pronounced 'sax-gorshgarter'), c.
+Edvard Munch (1863-1944), From Saxegårdsgate (pronounced 'sax-gorsh-garter'), c.
 1882, Lillehammer Art Museum

-• At this time he had not developed a singular style.
-This painting is clearly Impressionist in style.
+- Munch made his debut in 1883, aged 20, at the large Industry and Art Exhibition in Kristiania [renamed Oslo in 1925, the old name and the name of one area of the city].
+His Head Study was shown alongside the paintings of the renowned Hans Gude and those of contemporary young established painters, such as Erik Werenskiold, Gerhard Munthe and Eilif Peterssen. - This painting is clearly Impressionist in style.
 It conveys the cold bleakness of winter with its overcast sky, slushy snow and hunched up people.
 Munch was experimenting and struggling to define his style during the 1880s and early 1890s.
-His style varied from naturalistic to impressionistic until his signature style developed with Evening, Melancholy (1891) and The Scream (1893) which we will see later.
+His style varied from naturistic to impressionistic until his signature style developed with Evening, Melancholy (1891) and The Scream (1893) which we will see later.